PHILIPP111007/geo/README.md

 This app works with `Postgres` (https://www.postgresql.org/), `PostGIS` (https://postgis.net/) and needs to be installed `gdal` (https://gdal.org/index.html) dependency.

 First of all you need to run Postgres server.
-Than go to backend directory.
+Then go to backend directory.
 ```sh
 cd backend
 ```